sablier-labs/flow/README.md

 We use 18-decimal fixed-point numbers for all internal amounts and calculation functions to avoid the overload of conversion to actual `ERC20` balances.
 The only time we perform these conversions is during external calls to `ERC20`'s `transfer`/`transferFrom` (i.e. deposit, withdraw and refund operations).
-When performing these actions, we adjust the calculated amount (e.g. refundable amount) based on the asset's decimals:
+When performing these actions, we adjust the calculated amount (e.g. refundable amount) based on the token's decimals:

 Deposit:

-- if the asset has 18 decimals, the internal deposited amount remains same as the transfer amount
+- if the token has 18 decimals, the internal deposited amount remains same as the transfer amount
-- if the asset has fewer decimals, the internal deposited amount is increased by the difference between the asset decimals and 18
+- if the token has fewer decimals, the internal deposited amount is increased by the difference between the token decimals and 18

 Withdraw and Refund:

-- if the asset has 18 decimals, the transfer amount is the same as the internal amount
+- if the token has 18 decimals, the transfer amount is the same as the internal amount
-- if the asset has fewer decimals, the transfer amount is decreased by the difference between 18 and asset decimals
+- if the token has fewer decimals, the transfer amount is decreased by the difference between 18 and token decimals

-Asset decimal is retrieved directly from the ERC-20 contract.
-We store the asset decimals to avoid making an external call to get the decimals of the asset each time a deposit or withdraw is made.
+The token decimals value is retrieved directly from the ERC-20 contract.
+We store the token decimals to avoid making an external call to get the decimals of the token each time a deposit or withdraw is made.
 Decimals are stored as `uint8`, making them inexpensive to store.

 ### Limitations